SitwalaM/sales_business_intelligence_capstone/README.md

 * The simple forecasting model implemented helps the owner plan for stock and worker's availability
 * The customer segmentation shows that less frequent and low spend customers drive most of the revenue.
 This insight can help drive strategy on marketing.
-* The growth budget shows that rate of churn and new customers is almost stationary.
+* The growth accounting shows that rate of churn and new customers is almost stationary.
 Perhaps the definition of churn should be revised to more than two months.

 ## Future Work